 Ski & Snowshoe

-Ontario’s Algoma Country offers the true winter explorer a captivating backdrop for trekking the wilderness by ski and snowshoe.
-Visitors will get a true sense of what Canada’s great outdoors is all about.
-From scenic vistas and unexplored rock faces to old growth forests and winter wildlife sightings, our stunning landscape is what makes Algoma so special.
+Algoma Country offers the true winter explorer a captivating backdrop for trekking the wilderness by ski and snowshoe.
+Visitors will get a sense of what Canada’s great outdoors is all about.
+From scenic vistas and unexplored rock faces to old-growth forests and winter wildlife sightings, our stunning landscape is what makes this region so special.

-Our region’s rugged terrain has carved out perfect conditions for one of Canada’s favourite pastimes: skiing.
+Our region’s rugged terrain has carved out perfect conditions for one of Canada’s favourite pastimes: downhill skiing.
 There are many ski opportunities and countless experiences from beginner to expert on both ski hills in our region.
-Searchmont Resort, one of Ontario’s premier resorts, offers diverse terrain, long runs and an impressive 750 ft vertical drop.
+Searchmont Resort, one of Ontario’s premier resorts, offers diverse terrain, long runs and an impressive 703 ft vertical drop.
 Mount Dufour Ski Hill, located within walking distance of Elliot Lake’s downtown core, has short lift lines allowing lots of ski time.
-Both our ski hills offer terrain parks, equipment rentals, lessons, beginner hills, lounge and canteen services and nearby accommodations.
+Both ski hills offer terrain parks, equipment rentals, lessons, beginner hills, lounge, canteen services and nearby accommodations.

 Cross Country Skiing

 We boast some of the finest Nordic skiing terrain, track and facilities in the world.
-Well groomed, marked trails lead to panoramic views in the Algoma Highlands at King Mountain which towers 1,300 ft above the elevation of Lake Superior and frozen waterfalls and lakes in the Hiawatha Highlands.
-Within distance of our cities and towns, you’ll find plenty of cross country ski trail systems.
+Well-groomed, marked trails lead to panoramic views at Stokely Creek Lodge in the Algoma Highlands.
+King Mountain towers 1,300 ft above the elevation of Lake Superior.
+Experience frozen waterfalls and lakes in the Hiawatha Highlands.
+Within distance of our cities and towns, you’ll find plenty of cross-country trail systems.

-For the explorer wanting to trek by snowshoe, picturesque panoramas, rock races and quiet frozen lakes and old growth forest with winter wildlife sightings are found here.
+For the explorer wanting to trek by snowshoe, picturesque panoramas, rock races, quiet frozen lakes and old-growth forests with winter wildlife sightings are found here.
 A journey through Algoma’s winter landscape is filled with quiet soul searching and that feeling of truly getting away from it all.

-Skiing, snowshoeing, fat biking, ice fishing, time sure flies when your...
+Skiing, snowshoeing, fat biking, ice fishing, time sure flies when you're...
 Read More